sisong/HDiffPatch/README.md

         (oldFileSize + 3*decompress buffer size)+O(1) bytes of memory.
       if diffFile is VCDIFF(created by hdiffz -VCD,xdelta3,open-vcdiff), then requires (sourceWindowSize+targetWindowSize + 3*decompress buffer size)+O(1) bytes of memory.
+  -p-parallelThreadNumber
+      if parallelThreadNumber>1 then open multi-thread Parallel mode;
+      now only support single compressed diffData(created by hdiffz -SD-stepSize);
+      can set 1..5, DEFAULT -p-1!
   -C-checksumSets
       set Checksum data for directory patch, DEFAULT -C-new-copy;
       checksumSets support (can choose multiple):